 This is critical as it will protect you in so many ways.
 Emergency situations, flight incidents, and protecting your personal belongings and these are just a few.
 If you are from the EU or EFTA, there are insurance companies that will not insure you unless you have the European Health Insurance Card.

-If you are from Europe, you can get a European Health Insurance Card from here – https://europeanhealthinsurancecard.com.
+If you are from Europe, be sure you have an EHIC card and also regular health insurance here: www.healthinsurancefinder.co.uk.
 This will cover any medical and health care expenses in the country you are visiting, as long as it accepts EHIC.
 As it is accepted in both EU and EFTA countries, you will be able to obtain free medical care or offered a reduced rate for illnesses or injuries that you might sustain.
 Your EHIC and travel insurance should go together.